twinfoundation/api/packages/api-auth-entity-storage-service/docs/reference/interfaces/IAuthCookieProcessorConfig.md

-# Interface: AuthCookiePreProcessorConfig
+# Interface: IAuthCookieProcessorConfig

-Configuration for the authentication cookie pre processor.
+Configuration for the authentication cookie post processor

 ## Properties